Last Updated: November 23, 2024

 Personal Life

 Young experienced tragedy in 1994 when his father was charged with murder in the fatal stabbing of his mother.
-The father was arrested a few hours after the event, as he was originally taken the hospital to be treated for an overdose of pills.
+His father was arrested a few hours after the event, as he was originally taken the hospital to be treated for an overdose of pills.

 In 2006, Young relocated from his home of twenty years in Los Angeles to Scottsdale, Arizona.
-Young generally keeps his romantic life out of the public eye.
+He generally keeps his romantic life out of the public eye.
 In 1990, he was linked to Amy Lynn Baxter but has otherwise not confirmed any relationships.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.